Millennial AI

 Right for you if

-• You operate in a market that moves fast (SaaS, fintech, D2C, healthcare tech) where a competitor's pricing change or product launch in Week 1 can show up in your churn numbers by Week 6.
+• You operate in a fast-moving market (SaaS, fintech, D2C, healthcare tech) where a competitor's pricing change in Week 1 can show up in your churn numbers by Week 6.

-• Your strategy, product, or commercial teams are making decisions based on intelligence that's months old, and you've lost at least one significant opportunity because you found out too late.
+• Your strategy, product, or commercial teams are making decisions on intelligence that's months old, and you've lost at least one opportunity because you found out too late.

-• You have the internal capacity to act on competitive insights but not the infrastructure to collect and synthesize them at the speed and volume the market demands.
+• You have the capacity to act on competitive insights but not the infrastructure to collect and synthesize them at the speed your market requires.

 Not right if